 Report new and unpublished advances in veterinary science based on original research.
 Research Articles may also encompass confirming studies and disconfirming results which allow hypothesis elimination, reformulation and/or report on the non-reproducibility of previously published results.
 The format must include Abstract, Introduction, Materials and Methods, Results, Discussion, Declarations, and References.
 The articles have a maximum word count (including Introduction, Material and Methods, Results, and Discussion) of 12,000 words, and may contain no more than 10 figures/tables.

 Short Communications briefly inform of an advance, experimental result, new methodology, with the following format: abstract, introduction, material and methods, results and discussion (combined).
 Short communications also encourage submission of negative results and may report on the non-reproducibility of previously published results.
-Short communications articles are peer-reviewed, have maximum length of the manuscript (including Abstract, Introduction, Materials and methods, Results and Discussion, Declarations and References) is 4,000 words and may contain no more than 2 figure and/or tables.
+Short communications articles are peer-reviewed, have maximum length of the manuscript (including Abstract, Introduction, Materials and methods, Results and Discussion, Declarations and References) is 4,000 words and may contain no more than 2 figures and/or tables.
 Supplementary material may be included.

 Case report: is a brief note that describes preliminary findings and contributes significantly to the understanding of the Veterinary Science.
 The maximum length is 1,300 words which includes the main body of the text and cites.
 An abstract of 50 words is required, plus 15 references and two tables or figures, or one of each.
 Acknowledgements can be included (when pertinent).
 Subtitles must not be used to divide the main body of the text.